LDSSA/batch4-students/README.md

 # Batch 4 Students Repository

-Welcome to Lisbon Data Science Academy Batch 4 Students repository.
-The presentation used at the introduction of the bootcamp is TODO CHECK THIS LINK [here](https://docs.google.com/presentation/d/1uMTbu7vRd0tYEp2ksOqRZyLefPEBB_0-pvanLtAOhjk/edit?usp=sharing). ----------------- remove this for now
+Welcome to Lisbon Data Science Academy Batch 4 Students repository!

 Here is you'll find all information needed to setup your environment and the workflow you'll use during the academy.

-TODO: alter the references of ds-prep-course and ds-prep-workspace

-TODO: add instructions on how to create venvs for future LUs

 1. [Initial Setup](#initial-setup)